HELEN HAYES AS MRS. ANTROBUS TAKEN IN SPAIN DURING INTERNATIONAL TOUR OF THE SKIN OF OUR TEETH, 1955

 – Paula Vogel, Foreword, The Skin of Our Teeth.

 Meet George and Maggie Antrobus of Excelsior, New Jersey, a suburban, commuter-town couple (married for 5,000 years), who bear more than a casual resemblance to that first husband and wife, Adam and Eve: the two Antrobus children, Gladys (perfect in every way, of course) and Henry (who likes to throw rocks and was formerly known as Cain); and their garrulous maid, Sabina (the eternal seductress), who takes it upon herself to break out of character and interrupt the course of the drama at every opportunity (“I don’t understand a word of this play!”)

-The play known as the "Skin" has had made many celebrated productions in this country and abroad, including an English -speaking world tour staring Helen Hayes among others.
-With Elizabeth Ashley as Sabina--known in the trade as one of the of most demanding roles in American drama--Skin bowed in 1976 at the Kennedy Center's lead drama for the nation's Bi-centennial celebration.
+The play known as the “Skin” has had many celebrated productions in this country and abroad, including an English -speaking world tour staring Helen Hayes among others.
+In 1976, with Elizabeth Ashley as Sabina (known in the trade as one of the of most demanding roles in American drama) The Skin bowed at the Kennedy Center as the theatrical centerpiece for the nation’s Bi-centennial celebration.